SoftwareAG/c8y-docs/content/reference/smartrest-two-bundle/mqtt-static-templates.md

 Set the required interval for availability monitoring as an integer value representing minutes.
 For more information, see *c8y_RequiredAvailability* in [Device management library > Device availability](/reference/device-management-library/device-availability) in the *Reference guide*.
 This will only set the value if it does not exist.
-Values entered, e.g. through the UI, are not overwritten.
+Values entered, for example, through the UI, are not overwritten.

 |Position|Parameter|Mandatory|Type|
 |:-------|:-------|:-------|:---|